What is eye Twitching?

 - Light sensitivity

-Eye twitching is also caused by certain brain and nervous system diseases.
-Brain or nervous disorders are accompanied with signs and symptoms that involve eye problems like eye twitching and others.
-Some of the most common disorders that set off eye twitching:
+Eye twitching may also be caused by certain brain and nervous system diseases.
+Brain or nervous disorders are accompanied with signs and symptoms that involve eye problems like eye twitching.
+Some serious disorders that set off eye twitching:

 - Parkinson’s disease